Pycord-Development/pycord/docs/api/events.rst

     - The message's embeds were suppressed or unsuppressed.
     - A call message has received an update to its participants or ending time.
+    - A poll has ended and the results have been finalized.

     This requires :attr:`Intents.messages` to be enabled.